aliengreen/libpmap/README.md

-## How to use pmap
+## How to use `pmap` CLI

 ##### Print list of available gateways (UPnP-IGDP)

-The provided command, is used to list available gateways in the local network that support UPnP-IGDP protocols for managing port mappings.
+The provided command is used to list available gateways in the local network that support UPnP-IGDP protocols for managing port mappings.
+This command is specific to UPnP-IGDP because NAT-PMP is only available on the default gateway IP address to which you are currently connected.

 ```
 ./pmap -l